designstem/projects/spirals/index.md

 ## 3D design

-In this section you can use a 3D Design software to produce objects relevant to spirals or search the internet to find 3D Models online.
+In this section, you can use a 3D design software to produce objects relevant to spirals or search the internet to find 3D Models online.

 -